 Counseling

-Social and spiritual counseling is available through the Student Services Office.
+Social and spiritual counseling is available through the Resident Counselor's Office.
 The student may obtain help in adjusting to campus life, personal life issues, and in providing guidance in relating educational experience to life's goals.

 Student Housing